 Where to Find the Pattern

 If you are interested in making this dress pattern yourself, you can find it on the Ellie and Mac website by clicking the link below:

 Be sure to check out the other tester photos as there are some awesome sewists that test for Ellie and Mac.
 Plus, it helps you pick which options are your favorite!

 Hope this pattern review helped, please let me know if you have any questions by commenting below!

-If you like Ellie and Mac, you can see other blog posts I’ve done about their patterns by clicking HERE.
+If you like Ellie and Mac, you can see my other Ellie and Mac Patterns blog posts on the website by clicking HERE.